sveetch/cookiecutter-bireli/docs/_static/makefile_help.rst

     To update every PO files from composition apps, django apps and project code and templates for enabled languages mo
-    To build MO files from existing project PO files flake
+    To build MO files from existing project PO files disk-init
+    To build Diskette definitions for enabled applications from composition manifest disk-dump
+    To create a Diskette archive with data and storages disk-load
+    To load a Diskette archive, your current database and storages will be overwritten flake
     To launch Flake8 checking
 black-check